Integrated Printing Solutions

 - For those in marketing, digital printing can be utilized in Variable Data Printing.
 Variable Data Printing is another part of integrated printing solutions that provides clients with customizable digital printing.
 You use information from an external file, graphics, text, or database and easily change it on each print without having to slow down or stop the press run.

-- Digital printing is still developing but it hasn’t yet been able to print on a wide range of material like offset printing can.
+- Digital printing is still developing but it hasn’t yet been able to print on a wide range of materials like offset printing can.

 - For those looking for higher quantity print runs, you can expect it to be more expensive.